-Castlevania: The Adventure ReBirth (known in Japan as Dracula Densetsu ReBirth, loosely translated to "Dracula Legends ReBirth") is a 2D action horror platformer developed by M2 and published by Konami for the Wii (via WiiWare for 1000 Wii Points) on December 28, 2009, and in Europe on February 26, 2010.
+Castlevania: The Adventure ReBirth (known in Japan as Dracula Densetsu ReBirth, loosely translated to "Dracula Legends ReBirth") is a 2D horror-fantasy action platformer developed by M2 and published digitally by Konami for the Wii in Japan on October 27, 2009, in North America on December 28, 2009, and in Europe on February 26, 2010.

 The game is set in 1576, nearly a century after the events of Castlevania III: Dracula's Curse and nearly a century before the events of Castlevania.
 Players control Christopher Belmont, a mighty vampire hunter brandishing the Vampire Killer whip, as he sets out to destroy the resurrected Count Dracula.

 As of January 30, 2019, the game can no longer be acquired due to the closure of the Wii Shop Channel.

 Unlike most 2D Castlevania games of the decade, which take their inspiration from the "Metroidvania" style of Castlevania: Symphony of the Night, Castlevania: The Adventure ReBirth plays like a traditional Castlevania game.
 Players guide Christopher through six stages, increasing their score by defeating enemies and collecting money (dropped by defeated enemies and scenery scattered throughout each stage).